 What is Traffic Manager?

-Azure Traffic Manager is a DNS-based traffic load balancer that enables you to distribute traffic optimally to services across global Azure regions, while providing high availability and responsiveness.
+Azure Traffic Manager is a DNS-based traffic load balancer.
+This service allows you to distribute traffic to your public facing applications across the global Azure regions.
+Traffic Manager also provides your public endpoints with high availability and quick responsiveness.

-Traffic Manager uses DNS to direct client requests to the most appropriate service endpoint based on a traffic-routing method and the health of the endpoints.
-An endpoint is any Internet-facing service hosted inside or outside of Azure.
+Traffic Manager uses DNS to direct the client requests to the appropriate service endpoint based on a traffic-routing method.
+Traffic manager also provides health monitoring for every endpoint.
+The endpoint can be any Internet-facing service hosted inside or outside of Azure.
 Traffic Manager provides a range of traffic-routing methods and endpoint monitoring options to suit different application needs and automatic failover models.
 Traffic Manager is resilient to failure, including the failure of an entire Azure region.

 Increase application availability